BY MOLLY | EVERYTHINGSHIHTZU.COM

-If you want to give milk as a treat to your dog, a couple tablespoons now and then may not result in an upset stomach in your Shih Tzu.
+If you want to give milk as a treat to your dog, a couple of tablespoons now and then and in small quantities may not result in an upset stomach in your Shih Tzu.

-However, when you introduce any new food to your dog, it is best to do so gradually and in small amounts.
+However, when introducing any new food to your dog, it is best to do so gradually and in small amounts.

 Serve your Shih Tzu a small amount of milk and watch them closely for any signs of tummy upset or other issues.

-If your dog is fine, then milk might be okay for them in moderation.
+If your dog is okay, then milk might be fine for them in moderation.

 You could try lactose-free milk if you want to give your pooch milk, but they are lactose intolerant.

 Then, your pup will get many of the same nutrients and tastes as regular milk, just without the upset stomach.

 Goat’s milk has similar nutrients to cow’s milk, but it does not contain lactose.
 However, goat’s milk comes with its own set of considerations.